-Fort Scott Presbyterian Village artists among 2018 Art is Ageless ® masterpiece level winners
+Fort Scott PMMA artists in 2018 Art is Ageless ® masterpiece level winners

 Two winning artists in Fort Scott Presbyterian Manor’s annual Art is Ageless ® juried competition will be featured in the 2019 Art is Ageless Calendar, produced by Presbyterian Manors of Mid-America.